GeneMAP-Research/genemap-research.github.io/docs/workflows/gwas/idat-to-vcf.md

      Execution status: OK
 ```

-You can put these in you job submission script as below.
+You can put these in you job submission script.
+See below.

 {: .important }